 - Pro: Much less time spent to manage drone populations, since no need to collect semen.

 The need to collect drone semen and manage for drone populations at a higher level of accuracy, adds a third degree of difficulty to the II scheme, in that, drone/semen collection has to be more accurately timed with queen rearing/maturity, and mating nucleus availability/population.
 In the open-mating scheme, one is able to take advantage of “free” drone semen in the environment, and in terms of timing there are only two main elements to coordinate – queen rearing/maturity, and mating nucleus availability/population.
 However, if the need for marketing purposes is predictability of temperament through drone semen quality – to be able to provide gentle temperament with some measurable degree of certainty to a customer – then the drone semen readily available in the southern Arizona environment would be seen as less than “free”, or in fact, a liability.
-That is, unless a measurable degree of certainty that first generation open-mated European or gentle Africanized queens are comparable to a strain open-mated in non-Africanized regions.
+That is, unless a measurable degree of certainty that first generation open-mated European or gentle Africanized queens are comparable in temperament and overall performance to a strain open-mated in non-Africanized regions.

 Worth noting is the added level of difficulty in mastering the insemination of queens, of which the number possible can be limited by how plentiful the drone population is in drone rearing colonies.
 Especially during times of the year when colonies are not in an optimal condition to rear them.
 European strain queens are generally regarded as difficult to keep alive, and not as vigorous, when speaking to experienced beekeepers in Africanized regions.
-Using instrumental insemination tools to show that first generation open-mated queens in Africanized regions by-an-large have acceptable temperament, while being substantially more hardy and productive, may prove the technology an essential tool.
+Using instrumental insemination tools to show that first generation open-mated queens in Africanized regions by-and-large have acceptable temperament, while being substantially more hardy and productive, may prove the technology an essential tool.

 Lastly, an attempt needs to be made to put a value on managing apiaries largely headed by gentle queens vs. apiaries with a higher percentage of more defensive and more unpredictable bees.
 If the results of this trial show definitive value and substantial differences between the family lines produced, it could have an influence on future business management decisions.
 Since temperament of hives is key to long-term management this evaluation helps beekeepers to assess other operational aspects besides mating, such as swarm management, honey harvest, and any aspect having to do with transporting honey bees for pollination purposes.